 We specifically process the following personal data:

-Every time a user accesses our website and every time a file is downloaded, data about this process is temporarily stored in a log file.
-The stored data is anonymously analyzed exclusively for internal statistical purposes so that we can continually improve the web content we offer.
-We do not use any data that can be attributed to specific persons.
+Every time a user accesses our website and every time a file is downloaded, data regarding this process is temporarily stored in a log file.
+The stored data is analyzed anonymously and will only be used for internal statistical purposes so that we can continually improve the web content we offer.
+No person-related use takes place in this respect.
 In particular, a data set containing the following information is stored upon each user access:

 In order to present our contents correctly and in a graphically appealing way across all browsers, we use script libraries and font libraries such as Google Web Fonts (https://www.google.com/webfonts/) on this website.
 Google Web Fonts are transferred to your browser’s cache to avoid multiple loading.
 If your browser does not support Google Web Fonts or does not allow access, the contents will be displayed in a default font.